zackma/zackCalendar/README.md

 # zackCalendar
-a smiple falt Calendar,NOT a date picker.
+A smiple float Calendar,NOT a date picker.